Many parents can’t help but wonder if their children are growing and developing at the right pace. Sometimes common milestones can be a helpful tool.

-- He is learning to cooperate and share.
+- They are learning to cooperate and share.

 - Around age 8, children start to relax about the opposite sex.
 Boys and girls might mix more easily during playtime.
 They might become interested in boy-girl stuff without wanting to talk about it.

-- Organized clubs can be attractive to him.
+- Organized clubs can be attractive to them.

 - Lying, cheating, and stealing are to be expected somewhat in early school years.
 Kids are figuring out where they fit and what’s acceptable.

 - Injuries are the biggest threat to your child’s safety in the early school years.